Adult ADHD Self-Report Scale

-Development and History
+Development and history

 Self-rating scales are generally useful tools because they create a way to collect a large, accurate amount of data in an organized, quick, and cost effective way.
 The diagnostic criteria originally designed for determining whether an individual was experiencing ADHD symptoms was designed for children.
-This criteria has been criticized for being limiting for adults and the symptoms that may be found in adults with ADHD such as procrastination, poor motivation, and time management difficulties.
+These criteria has been criticized for being limiting for adults and the symptoms that may be found in adults with ADHD such as procrastination, poor motivation, and time management difficulties.

 Scoring

+The ASRS has two versions, the ASRS v1.1 is a DSM-4 measure, and has a simple scoring mechanism in which the total score correlates to likelihood of positive diagnosis and severity.
+The ASRS-5 is a DSM-5 measure, which has a proprietary weighted scoring algorithm.

+Both versions of the Adult Attention-Deficit/Hyperactivity Disorder Self-Reporting Rating Scale (ASRS) are composed of 18 questions.
 Each question can be answered on a five item Likert scale, based on a scale of frequency ranging from "Never" to "Very Often".
-Answers are scored as either positive or negative and the threshold is different for individual questions.
-Answers of "Never" and "Rarely" are always scored negative, answers of "Often and Very Often" are always scored positive, and answers of "Sometimes" are scored positively in only seven of the eighteen questions.
-Four or more positive answers in Part A is indicative of ADHD symptoms.

-The Adult Attention-Deficit/Hyperactivity Disorder Self-Reporting Rating Scale (ASRS) is composed of 18 questions, and uses a scale that ranges from 0-4 based on the individual's mark in either the "never, rarely, sometimes, often, very often" column for a possible total score of 72.
 Each column is used to describe the severity of the individuals symptoms based on the question asked.
 The participant is asked to make a mark within one column for each question that best describes their answer.
-The questions are split up into 2 separate parts; Part A consists of questions 1-6 and Part B consists of questions 7-18.
-If four or more answers are scored “positive” then a high consistency of ADHD is indicated and further follow up with a licensed clinician is necessary.
-Positive scores in Part B can be further identifying cues of the individuals symptoms.
+The questions are split up into two separate parts; Part A consists of questions 1–6, which comprises a screener, and Part B consists of questions 7–18; together parts A and B comprise a symptoms checklist.

-Uses/Applications
+Applications

-The Adult ADHD Self Report Scale is used to test the probability of adults, (18 years and older), having ADHD(4).
-The ADHD Self-Reporting Scale for adults is also used to determine if someone with a substance use disorder has a comorbid disorder of ADHD.
+The Adult ADHD Self Report Scale is used to test the probability of adults, (18 years and older), having ADHD.